 In 2019, the Welsh government consulted on a proposed new curriculum, and in January 2020 this was finalised.
-Due to be rolled out from 2022, most Welsh schools are already planning on how they will implement it, with some ‘pioneer schools’ already running the new curriculum.
+Most Welsh schools are already planning on how they will implement it, with some ‘pioneer schools’ already running the new curriculum.

 The new curriculum is split into six Areas of Learning and Expertise (AoLEs), and the AoLE which covers mental wellbeing is called Health and Wellbeing.
 This new area will replace personal and social education (PSE) and relationships and sexuality education (RSE) as curriculum subjects.